KankakeeCommunityCollege/recover-newsroom/_drafts/celebrate-national-transfer-week.md

 ---
 ![](/uploads/2023/transfer-week-2024-349x110.jpg){: width="349" height="110"}

-Celebrate National Transfer Student Week with us from Oct.
+Celebrate National Transfer Student Week with KCC from Oct.
 21-25, 2024!

 Here’s a schedule of events: